MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/custom-branding-meetings.md

   - CSH
 ms.localizationpriority: medium
 search.appverid: MET150
-description: Using approved corporate assets like images and logos to create a custom meeting themes for Teams meetings within your organization.
+description: Using approved corporate assets like images and logos to create some custom meeting themes for Teams meetings within your organization.
 ---

 # Meeting themes for Teams meetings